-The versatility, mobility, style, and cost have made tablets one of the most popular new category of electronics.
-Tablets are by no means all the same and there are many specifications (particularly when it comes to gaming) and things to consider before buying one.
+Their versatility, style, and cost have made tablets one of the most popular new categories of electronics.
+Tablets are by no means all the same, and there are many specifications (particularly when it comes to gaming) and things to consider before buying one.
 So join us as we take a look at the top 10 best tablets for gaming.

 Zoom Out: Top 10 Best Tablets for Gaming Comparison Table

 These tablets are sorted by price ascending.
 For a closer look at each model, head to our Zoom In section below.

 |Samsung Galaxy Tab A||Tablet||10"||1920 x 1200|

 |GPD XD Plus||Console||5"||1280 x 720|

 |Acer Chromebook R 11||2-in-1||11"||1366 x 768|